ivangabriele/blog/_posts/2018-01-26-the-story-of-a-factory-light.md

 So they did what any good businessperson would do in the 1970's.
 They hired an expert !

-His business card title was this kind of title that looks impressive, although, or because, you don't, or can't, understand it.
+His business card title was this kind of title that looks daunting, although – or because – you don't understand it.

 Anyway, they met him.
 They told all about their productivity issues and everything they tried so far.
 He listened, looked unimpressed, and answered that he would stay in the factory during two weeks in order to "observe" the environment.
 It goes without saying that it was shorter than eveything they expected !
 This answer both relieved and worried them at the same time.
 The relief part came from his exorbitant daily cost.
 The worry one came from their own self-esteem.